-Similarly, the potential for damage to rental property is enough for a landlord to refuse an ESA and their owner tenancy.
+Similarly, the potential for damage to a rental property is enough for a landlord to refuse an emotional support animal in Portland and their owner tenancy.
 If the home is a multiple occupancy building, the animal may also be a threat to other tenants.
 In practice though, the suspicion that a large breed may cause damage is not enough for a landlord.

 Where To Take Your ESA in Portland?

 There is no shortage of places in Portland to take your ESA.
 As a cosmopolitan city full of green spaces, pet owner groups, and pet-friendly businesses, there are so many options to choose from.